 What is Surgical Fracture Repair?

-The majority of bone fractures that occur in dogs can be treated via a simple bone realignment and containment within a cast or splint.
+Some bone fractures that occur in dogs can be treated via a simple bone realignment and containment within a cast or splint.
 However, some breaks are not clean enough to simply fit back together via traction and require surgery to properly heal and allow for a return to a normal quality of life.

 Surgical Fracture Repair Procedure in Dogs

-As with most major operations, the dog will have to be anaesthetized before the surgery can begin.
+As with most major operations, the dog will have to be anesthetized before the surgery can begin.
 The vet will then make an incision along the affected area.
 When fixing the bone into place, there are two main methods that are used dependent on the type of fracture present.
 External fixing uses screws to attach the bone fragments to a metal bar placed on the outside of the leg - these screws penetrate through the skin, bone and any other tissue in the way.
 This is most commonly used on complex fractures of the limbs.
 Internal fixing on the other hand, means that the screws are retained entirely within the body and merely secure the bone fragments to each other (or to an internal plate), instead of piercing through the skin to affix to an external mount.
 This is most commonly used on fractures in the torso (especially the spine) and head.

 In total, the surgery will usually last for between one and three hours, with especially sensitive fractures, such as those of the spine, taking the longest to repair.

 Surgical repair of fractures is the most effective way to deal with broken bones in animals.
 Whereas humans can often make do with a simple splint and cast (because of our ability to understand the necessity of restricting movement of the offending body part), animals are far more likely to require a solution that can withstand a degree of force.
 Provided that the fixtures are not knocked out of place by violent movement, the dog should make a steady recovery from surgery.

 When surgery is not affordable and a fracture is complex, limb amputation may be appropriate.